matrix8967/text-mainframe-computer-mirror/_posts/2020-06-13-Vocab-Encryption.md

 ## When in Rome

-This particular method is called a "Caesar Cipher" and was often used by Julius Caesar in his military correspondence.
-(Doesn't that inspire confidence!)
+Our example above is actually called a "Caesar Cipher" as it was often used by Julius Caesar in his military correspondence.
+(Doesn't _that_ inspire confidence!)

-While primitive by today's standards, this encryption was sufficient for the time.
+While it's primitive by today's standards, this encryption was sufficient for the time.
 The literacy rate of an Ancient Roman General doesn't really compare to a person in the modern age.

-Eagle eyed readers will have already found an obvious flaw in our chosen encryption mechanism: repetition found in the word `HELLO`.
+Eagle eyed readers will have already found an underlying flaw in our chosen mechanism: repetition.
 From the pattern `JGNNQ` we know our word:

 * Contains only `5` letters.
 * Letters `3` and `4` repeat.

 This observation greatly reduces the possible outcomes our word can be deciphered as.
-If `HELLO` is used as it's most common form to open a correspondence, outsiders will easily derive the pattern used to encrypt our message.
+If `HELLO` is used to open a correspondence, this will make it *even easier* for outsiders to derive the pattern used to encrypt our message.

 Weak encryption has left our friendship is in _ruins_.

 ## Be sure to drink your Ovaltine

-This type of Statistical Pattern Analysis was a significant factor in Alan Turing's success breaking the codes of Nazi Germany's `Enigma Machine`.
+This type of Statistical Pattern Analysis was a major factor in Alan Turing's success breaking the codes of Nazi Germany's `Enigma Machine`.
 Not only did this help turn the tide of the war, it's considered the dawn of Computer Science in the modern age.
 Turing's research was so vital to continued post-war intelligence, it wasn't declassified until 2012, a full century after his birth.

 -----